mssola/dym/README.md

 This package gets the inspiration from git's "Did you mean this?" feature.
 That is, it detects typos and it offers similar words that might be what the user really wanted to type.
-This package offers three public methods:
+This package offers two public methods:

     Similar(dict []string, word string) []string
     SimilarDistance(dict []string, word string, dist int) []string